 The Shire of Northam is neighboured by the Shires of York, Cunderdin, Goomalling, Toodyay and Mundaring.
-To help create cycling facilities that are connective across the local government boundaries, these Shires were also contacted regarding their bicycle planning in the preparation of the bicycle plan presented provision for funding a footpath program which will include paths identified in this plan.
-Council policy framework Health & Safety Low Risk to the Shire work force and external contractor.
-Low risk to path users Minor(2) x Possible (3) = Moderate(6) Strict Shire of Northam compliance of OSH policy in place and Contractor has their own Safety management plan and policy.
-Reputation Moderate risk in terms of Shire's reputation Unlikely(2) x Insignifican t(1) Low(2) Justification for works proposed in the plan is clearly explained and should be suitable for the majority of stakeholders.
+To help create cycling facilities that are connective across the local government boundaries, these Shires were also contacted regarding their bicycle planning in the preparation of the bicycle plan presented

+Risk Category Description Rating (consequence x likelihood) Mitigation Action Financial Council has adopted the Long Term financial Plan which has a provision for funding a footpath program which will include paths identified in this plan.
+Unlikely(2) x Insignificant(1) = Low(2) Budget parameters will still be required to be complied with in accordance with Council policy framework Health & Low Risk to the Minor(2) x Strict Shire of Safety Shire work force Possible (3) = Northam and external Moderate(6) compliance of OSH aantraatar Law policy in place and contractor.
+Low risk to path users policy in place and Contractor has their own Safety management plan and policy.
+Reputation Moderate risk in terms of Shire's reputation Unlikely(2) x Insignificant(1) Low(2) Justification for works proposed in the plan is clearly explained and should be suitable for the majority of stakeholders.
 Service Interruption There is nil service interruption required.
-Rare(1) x Insignifican t(1) = Low(1) Traffic management to be implemented in a manner to keep the flow of traffic and pedestrian access running with minimum disruption and delays )mpliance Works do not meet engineering and construction specifications.
+Rare(1) x Insignificant(1) = Low(1) Traffic management to be implemented in a manner to keep the flow of traffic and pedestrian access running with minimum disruption and delays Compliance Works do not meet engineering and construction specifications.
 Unlikely(2) x Minor(2) = Low(4) Staff have implemented quality control systems and processes to ensure completed works are to a satisfactory standard.
 Property Unforeseen ground services and utilities Unlikely(2) x Minor(2) = Low(4) Staff and contractors obtain DBYD information before start of any project.
 In addition the works supervisor notes the location of pits which would indicate the presence of underground services.